SAUGERTIES, NY –

-“We are so grateful to our Platinum Sponsors, HealthAlliance of the Hudson Valley and Health Quest, and all of our sponsors and guests for their generosity making this event and our work in the community possible,” said Kevin Quilty, event leader and Vice President of the Community Foundations’ work in Ulster County.
-“We also thank Montgomery Place’s Director Ray Armater and his excellent staff for hosting the event.
-They treated our guests with such care as they enjoyed a special glimpse of the mansion and sweeping views of the Hudson River and Catskill Mountains on a beautiful fall afternoon.”
+Kevin Quilty, event coordinator and Vice President of the Community Foundations’ work in Ulster County added, “We also thank Opus 40 and their excellent staff for hosting the event.
+They treated our guests with such care as they enjoyed a special glimpse of the sculpture park and sweeping views of the Catskill Mountains on a beautiful fall afternoon.”